-Division Seven - Quarterly and Annual Filings; Examinations; Hazardous Conditions

-Section 13.570 describes both the quarterly and annual filings of the plan and trust's financial statement to be submitted by an approved PEO using generally accepted accounting principles of the United States as modified by the subchapter.
+Division 7 - Quarterly and Annual Filings; Examinations; Hazardous Conditions generally accepted accounting principles of the United States as modified by the subchapter.
 The section states that the PEO must submit quarterly a certified unaudited financial statement, and annually both a certified unaudited financial statement for the previous four financial quarters and by June 1 of each year an audited financial statement meeting requirements set out in Insurance Code Chapter 401.